arnav-jain1/ml-from-scratch-in-C/README.md

 # Info
 This is program in written entirely in C and was done for fun to learn about the math and underlying code behind pytorch.

 Note: This code is highly unoptimized, it will be slower than C but that's okay!
 It is mainly because the program is single threaded and I will eventually try to increase the speed a bit.
-For now though, it has done its job.
+For now though, it has done its job because the point of this code was to learn!

 I would also like to try to add some more functions like mean squared error, sigmoid, leaky ReLU, etc. when I get time
 ## File structure

-./data has the MNIST dataset for training
+./data has the MNIST dataset for training/testing

 ./include has header files